leongjwm/yolov3/README.md

 # Detecting Vessels and Kayaks using YOLOv3

-This repository is forked from Ultralytics' implementation of YOLOv3 (an object detection model) and is catered towards Vessel and Kayak Detection. \n
+This repository is forked from Ultralytics' implementation of YOLOv3 (an object detection model) and is catered towards Vessel and Kayak Detection.
 **Please read the next few sections carefully before using this repository.**

 ## Downloading of Weights for Vessel and Kayak Detection